divyanshu013/blog/content/blog/gatsby-dark-mode/index.md

 Similarly you may theme all the components.
 Read the theme from the context and apply the theme tokens (color, background, etc…).
 If you're using a CSS-in-JS library such as [Emotion](https://emotion.sh) or [styled components](https://www.styled-components.com/), it's possible to directly read the theme.

 I'm using the [theme provider](https://emotion.sh/docs/emotion-theming#themeprovider-reactcomponenttype) from Emotion in my `ThemeProvider` component which passes all theme properties.
 Here's how my `Button` component look using the [`styled`](https://emotion.sh/docs/styled) API.
+(The API has changed in latest emotion release, this is applicable for v11 currently).

 ```jsx
 // src/components/Button.jsx